 I like to think of composition as design — the design of a photograph.
 How do all the visual elements fit together?
 How do they work as a whole?
 Good composition is about what some people might describe as harmony: the way shapes, lines, tones, and colours interact to create balance, rhythm, and flow.

 When I talk about storytelling in photography, I don’t necessarily mean showing a literal story.
-It’s not always about a clear narrative wihin the frame.
-Often, it’s about creating a sense of story, or hinting at a story — something that feels like there’s more happening beneath the surface.
+It’s not always about a clear narrative within the frame.
+Often, it’s about creating a sense of story — hinting at something that feels as though there’s more happening beneath the surface.
 You can’t always explain it, but you sense it.

-So, composition and storytelling — those are the two areas I’m constantly thinking about and practicing in my own photography (and failing most of the time).
+So composition and storytelling — those are the two areas I’m constantly thinking about and practising in my own photography (and failing at, most of the time).

 But there’s another layer to all this — something about how we talk about photography itself.